mfreed7/xslt_polyfill/README.md

 ## Demos

-There are a few demos in the `test/` directory:
+There are a few tests and demos in the `test/` directory:

+- `test_suite.html`: a test suite that runs through various cases, with and without the polyfill.
+To run this suite, you must generate the local test files, via `node test/testcase_generator.js`.
 - `XSLTProcessor_example.html`: a test of the `XSLTProcessor` polyfill, which offers JS-based XSLT processing.
   \[[Run](https://mfreed7.github.io/xslt_polyfill/test/XSLTProcessor_example.html)\]